 Memphis Armadillo removal – Exterminators

 How do you get rid of digging in the yard?
-Simple we trap and remove the armadillos causing the problem.
+Simple, you let us trap and remove the armadillos that are causing the problem.

 How can you tell an armadillo is digging up your yard?